MartijnLeunissen/courseragettingdata/readme.md

 ## Getting and Cleaning Data - Readme

-This is my entry for the Peer assessment course project for "Getting and Cleaning Data" offeed by coursera
+This is my entry for the Peer assessment course project for "Getting and Cleaning Data" offered by coursera

-The only R script included in this repository is course_project.R
+The only R script included in this repository is course_project.

-Running this script will download the data file in the current working directory and unzip the archive, read & clean the data and write out a tidy data set out to tidy.txt
+Running this script will download the raw data file in the current working directory if it is not already available in the workin directory.
+Subsequently it will unzip the archive, read & clean the data and write out a tidy data set out to tidy.txt

 The codebook describing the tidy data set is available as codebook.md